jacq42/chatty/100daysOfCode/r1-log.md

 ### Day 1: 2025-05-06

-**Today's Progress**: Start the challenge.
-Learn about transformers in hugging face.
+**Today's Progress**: Started the challenge.
+Learned about transformers in hugging face.

 **Thoughts:** I want to learn more about AI and how to build a chatbot.